rtcharity/resources.eahub.org/content/tips/articles/committee.md

 * Many groups have found that organising people by projects, not specific tasks, seems to work well.
 * Once a group gets bigger, there can be two levels of management: the overarching leadership (see the suggested roles below) and specific project managers.
 * Keep your committee structure flexible.
 * Group members can range in motivation.
 Highly motivated members will do whatever tasks need to be done and take on responsibilities readily.
 Less motivated members will need encouragement and structure to complete tasks and may mostly wish to do particularly enjoyable tasks.
 If you have mostly highly motivated members then adding layers of organisational structure could hinder more than help.
 But if many of your members are less motivated, the structure can help.
-Have a look at <a target="_blank" href="https://docs.google.com/document/d/1YVA-AFQ7MUzCuU8SY6RqfpxxVGySDpeFHGtgtApZaP0/edit#bookmark=id.o51twwdtmxbv">this document</a> by Rohin Shah for more information.
+Have a look at <a target="_blank" href="https://docs.google.com/document/d/1YVA-AFQ7MUzCuU8SY6RqfpxxVGySDpeFHGtgtApZaP0/edit#bookmark=id.o51twwdtmxbv">this document by Rohin Shah</a> for more information.

 # Example committee structure for a group